 The only way to be sure about the state of your PsA is to get a diagnosis from a rheumatologist.
-It’s not wise to rely on symptoms alone as a method of self-diagnosis.
+Avoid relying on symptoms alone as a method of self-diagnosis.

 The five subtypes include:

-- Symmetric: Affected joints are the same on both sides of your body.
+- Symmetric: affects the same joints on both sides of the body

-- Distal interphalangeal: Finger and toe joints are primarily affected (can also cause nail deformities).
+- Distal interphalangeal: primarily affects finger and toe joints and can also cause nail deformities)

 Just as the causes and symptoms of PsA vary, so does the course of the disease.
-Not every PsA story is the same: some patients experience mild flare-ups and little pain, while others have a more progressive form of the disease where joint damage is widespread.
-The key to preventing the latter scenario is early detection and treatment.
+Not every PsA story is the same.
+Some people experience mild flare-ups and little pain, while others have a more progressive form of the disease where joint damage is widespread.
+The key to preventing the latter is early detection and treatment.